pieroproietti/penguins-eggs/README.md

 ### Arch
  To install penguins-eggs on Arch Linux, there are multiple methods available.
-One option is to install it directly from the Arch User Repository (AUR) by adding the Chaotic-AUR repository.
+One option is to install it directly from the Arch User Repository (AUR) by adding the `chaotic-AUR` repository.
 Here's how you can do it:

 1. Add the Chaotic-AUR repository to your system.
 You can find the repository at [https://aur.chaotic.cx/](https://aur.chaotic.cx/).